 Many opportunities exist for nutrition students in need of financial assistance.
 You are strongly encouraged to apply for grant money, low interest bank loans, and scholarships - may be available from the government, corporations, community or civic groups, philanthropic and religious organizations.

 To start the financial aid process, please complete the Free Application for Federal Student Aid (FAFSA).
 You can access the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.

 If you are entering the university to pursue the Lisle campus degree program, contact a representative in the University Financial Aid Office at (630) 829-6100 for a consultation.

-For more information on how to begin the financial aid application process for the online program, please request more information or call (866) 295-3104 to speak with an Admissions Advisor.
+For more information on how to begin the financial aid application process for the online program, please call (866) 295-3104 to speak with an Admissions Advisor.

-Thank you for your interest in to the Benedictine University combined Dietetic Internship/Master of Science in Nutrition & Wellness Program
+Thank you for your interest in to the Benedictine University combined Dietetic Internship / Master of Science in Nutrition & Dietetics Program

-For detailed information on the MS in Nutrition & Wellness Application process- Click Here and tab to "Admissions" section!
+For detailed information on the M.S. in Nutrition and Dietetics Application process- Click Here and tab to "Admissions" section!

 The following information will help to guide you through the DI application procedures.